Achieved 100% protection in 2024

 AI/ML malware detection is known as “behavioral” detection because it is based on an analysis of the behavior of suspect processes.
 These algorithms have a threshold for malicious behavior, and if a file or process exhibits unusual behavior that crosses the threshold, they determine it to be malicious.

-Behavioral analysis is powerful, but can sometimes miss malicious processes or incorrectly classify legitimate processes as malicious.
+Behavioral analysis is powerful, but it can sometimes miss malicious processes or incorrectly classify legitimate processes as malicious.
 In addition, attackers can manipulate AI/ML training processes.
-In several cases, attackers fed specially-crafted artifacts to a behavioral analysis mechanism, to train it to recognize malicious software as safe.
+In several cases, attackers fed specially-crafted artifacts to a behavioral analysis mechanism to train it to recognize malicious software as safe.

 Related content: Read our guide to advanced malware detection (coming soon)